scriptPilot/app-framework/README.md

 ## Quick Start

 1. Run `npx app-framework` to open a wizard which will guide you to your new application project.
-2. Run `npx app dev` to open a development server in the Web Browser.
+2. Run `npx app dev` to open a development server in the web browser.
 3. Run `npx app build` to build your application as [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).

 &nbsp;